CloudzillaOneApp/docker-systemd/README.md

 If you just want to run a single, short-lived process in a container, you should probably use the stock `ubuntu` image instead.

-## Setup

-Before you start your first `systemd` container, run the following command to set up your Docker host.
-It uses [special privileges](https://docs.docker.com/engine/reference/run/#/runtime-privilege-and-linux-capabilities) to create a cgroup hierarchy for `systemd`.
-We do this in a separate setup step so we can run `systemd` in unprivileged containers.

-    docker run --rm --privileged -v /:/host solita/ubuntu-systemd setup

 ## Running